pjeena/Retention-rate-predicition-in-the-travel-industry/README.md

 In order to optimize the marketing, the customer would like to implement an NBO (Next-Best-Offer) system that predicts which of the previous customers have a high probability of returning in the next year.
 The goal is to exclude customers with a very low probability of repeating from marketing campaigns and thus reduce costs.
 E.g. for printed advertisements and catalogues.

-About the data

-0) Codebook

-A brief description of the variables in the customer, geo and booking data.

-Actually, to understand the structure of the data and to be able to do a concept, the only important things are:

-Dates (booking date “buchungsdatum” and travel dates “ab/anreisetag”) kunden_id (id of the customer) buchungsnr (id of the booking)
-The exact content of the other features is not that important to understand.

  ## Data

 1) customer_data